Medical Reviewer

 icon

-Stress management is vital in addressing impulse control disorders and substance abuse.
+Stress management is vital in addressing both impulse control disorders and substance abuse.
 Effective stress management techniques can help individuals reduce the triggers that contribute to impulsive behaviors and substance use.
 By learning and implementing stress management strategies, individuals can develop healthier coping mechanisms, reducing the likelihood of succumbing to impulsive behaviors and substance abuse.

 01